nv-morpheus/Morpheus/docs/source/getting_started.md

 ./docker/build_container_release.sh
 ```

 By default this will create an image named `nvcr.io/nvidia/morpheus/morpheus:${MORPHEUS_VERSION}-runtime` where `$MORPHEUS_VERSION` is replaced by the output of `git describe --tags --abbrev=0`.
-You can specify different Docker image names and tags by passing the script the `DOCKER_IMAGE_NAME`, and `DOCKER_IMAGE_TAG` environment variables respectively.
+You can specify a different Docker image name and tag by passing the script the `DOCKER_IMAGE_NAME`, and `DOCKER_IMAGE_TAG` environment variables respectively.

 To run the built "release" container, use the following: